 How much time each rep invests in selling?
 How many meetings do they attend?
 Are all meetings important for all the reps to attend?
 How many inbound calls get missed and why?

 Who updates the marketing materials and personalizes the email content?

 Based on this feedback marketing will know what kind of content would be appropriate for a particular sales rep’s needs.
 This is one area you can work on with your sales and marketing departments to improve productivity.
 Edited and updated content will have powerful impact by getting strong, qualified and filtered leads for the sales reps.

 Besides you have access to historical data at any given point of time.
 Implementing CRM and CRM training for your sales reps are one time job.
-There are plethora of CRM tools in the market, most of which are web based and can be accessed from anywhere.
+There are a plethora of CRM tools on the market, most of which are web based and can be accessed from anywhere.

 Do you listen to the recorded conversation between your sales reps and prospects?